 Fairgrounds St. Pete is an immersive choose-your-own-adventure experience, so don’t feel pressured to try and figure it all out.
 There is no wrong away to do it.

-Across the hallway is a bright pink motel room where a suitcase is left wide open in the corner of the room.
+Just across the hallway is a bright pink motel room where a suitcase is left wide open in the corner of the room.
 While there are plenty of oddities in here, the glowing orb on the bed definitely ups the ante.
-Some have speculated it might be the room of a the missing motel guests.
-This is where the sleuthing begins, if you choose.
+Some have speculated it might be the room of the missing motel guests, “Jax and Jesse Phoenix”.
+This is where the sleuthing begins if you choose.

-While every room here tells a story, each nook of the entire 15,000 square foot space is filled with the creations of 64+ artists.
+While every room here tells a story, each nook of the entire 15,000-square-foot space is filled with the creations of 71+ artists.
 The works come in all forms, including paintings, sculptures, digital video, light, sound, and pretty much anything you can imagine.